LydiaPeabody/Portfolio/Capstone_JD_Gender_Analysis/README.md

 ### Model operationalization
 I have created an operational model using flask, but it is not yet available as a live website.

-## Next Steps / Future improvements:
+## Next Steps / Future improvements
 Work to improve class generalization / reduce overfitting, potentially via:
 * Feature selection involving prioritzing features via intra-class industry tf-idf calculations
 * Testing BERT / neural network based models to increase contextual awareness